 The Company considers all highly liquid debt security investments with original maturities of less than three months at the time of purchase to be cash equivalents.
 Debt security investments that are highly liquid with original maturities at the time of purchase greater than three months are considered marketable debt securities.
 The Company classifies these investments as "available-for-sale" (AFS) securities.
 The Company estimates the expected losses whenever a security's fair value is below its amortized cost basis.
 The expected loss is computed at an individual security level using the discounted cash flow method with the effective interest rate on the purchase date.
 In the determination of credit-related losses, the Company excludes securities with zero loss expectation such as assets backed by government agencies.
 There are various factors considered in its assessment of credit-related losses, including the extent to which the fair value is less than the amortized cost basis, adverse conditions related to an industry or an underlying loan obligator, the payment structure of the security, changes to the rating of the security and other factors that may affect the security credit.
 The credit-related portion of the loss is recognized in Other income, net in the condensed consolidated statements of operations but is limited to the difference between the fair value and the amortized cost basis of the security, adjusted for accrued interest.
 The non-credit-related portion of the loss is recognized in Accumulated other comprehensive income in the condensed consolidated balance sheets.
-The credit-related losses from the financial instruments were not material for the three months ended April 30, 2021 and 2020, respectively, and the associated allowance amounts were not material as of April 30, 2021 and January 31, 2021, respectively.
+As of October 31, 2021, the Company fully liquidated all of the investments in debt securities and realized all of the gains and losses in the condensed consolidated statements of operations.